robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 var vowels     = 'aei'
 var nothing    = []

-firstConsonant = first(consonants)
+var firstConsonant = first(consonants)
-firstVowel     = first(vowel)
+var firstVowel     = first(vowels)
-firstNothing   = first(nothing)
+var firstNothing   = first(nothing)

-firstVowel + firstNothing   // doesn't make sense firstVowel + firstConsonant // doesn't give you 'ab'
+var firstVowel + firstNothing   // doesn't make sense var firstVowel + firstConsonant // doesn't give you 'ab'
 {% endhighlight %}

 We can't really combine an answer with something that has no answer.
-It doesn't make sense.
+It doesn't make any sense.
 Likewise, we can't straightforwardly combine `firstNumber` and `firstLetter`, because the addition operator doesn't know how to handle a `Maybe` monad.
-Not being able to combine straight-forwardly an answer with something that doesn't exist is a good idea, for the second case, we would of course like to have an operator that can work with maybes.
-Luckily, since monads are first-class values, we can!
+Not being able to combine straight-forwardly an answer with something that doesn't exist is a good idea, but we would of course like to have an operator that can work with the values of a maybe.

+We can't take the value out of the monad, however, so how do we combine things if we can't extract their values?
+Well, every monad provides the `chain` operation, which allows a function to transform the value from one monad, and put the transformed value into another monad.
+If this sounds confusing, imagine that in this case we've got a cat into a box.
+We have no way of extracting the cat from the box, but we have a machine that will allow we to add a small top hat to the cat, and provide a new box of the same shape (lest the poor soul suffers) for it.
+This is basically the intuition for the following piece of
+code:

 {% highlight js %}
 // Monad(a), Monad(a) -> Monad(a)
 function concatenate(monadA, monadB) {
-  monadA.chain(function(valueA) {
+  // We take the value of the `monadA` return monadA.chain(function(valueA) {
-    monadB.chain(function(valueB) {
+    // And the value of the `monadB` return monadB.chain(function(valueB) {
+      // And place the concatenated value in a new monad
+      // of the same type as the `monadB`
+      //
+      // The `of` operator allows us to put things inside
+      // a monad.
       return monadB.of(valueA + valueB)
     })
   })